Cherreads

 "Let's get the campfire started," Jenna said cheerfully, lifting the bucket higher.

-Later that night, the sun had vanished completely beyond the trees.
-Darkness settled over the camp, broken only by the flickering orange glow of the campfire.
+Night settled over the camp, broken only by the flickering orange glow of the fire.

-Everyone sat in a loose circle, the firelight dancing across their faces as they roasted the fish they'd caught.
+Everyone sat in a loose circle, the firelight dancing across their faces as they roasted the fish.
 The crackle of burning wood filled the silence between conversations.

 Sofia looked up a little too quickly.
 "These?
-Oh—uh, we found them in the canal," she said.
+Oh—uh, we found them in the stream," she said.
 "There were lots of them that way."

 The group ate quietly for a while.
-The fish tasted fine — maybe too fine, like something from a restaurant instead of a muddy canal.
-Eventually, the conversation turned lighter.
+Eventually, the conversation lightened.
 They roasted marshmallows, laughed about school, and tried to forget the strangeness of the empty campground.

 "Oh, it's so good," Sofia said, biting into a perfectly golden marshmallow.